 - Physical competence, mental alertness and technical proficiency commensurate with duty requirements

 - Evidence of dependability in accepting responsibilities and effectively performing these responsibilities in an approved manner

 - Flexibility in adjusting to changes in the working environment

 - Evidence of good social adjustment, emotional stability and ability to exercise sound judgment in meeting adverse or emergency situations

 - Positive attitude toward chemical duties and the PRP

-To determine if an individual is suitable for the PRP, the Army looks for potentially disqualifying information.
+To determine whether an individual is suitable for the PRP, the Army looks for potentially disqualifying information.
 This includes any information regarding, but not limited to, a person’s physical, mental or emotional status.
-Conduct or character, both on and off duty, and at any time during employment, which may cast doubt about an individual’s ability or reliability to perform chemical duties, is also taken into account.
+Conduct or character, both on and off-duty and at any time during employment, which may cast doubt about an individual’s ability or reliability to perform chemical duties, is also taken into account.

 The PRP helps ensure that workers employed at the chemical weapons destruction plant are reliable, effective and competent to perform the important mission of safely destroying the chemical weapons stockpile.